 Birth Control Consultations in Davidson, NC

 Today, there are many options as it relates to birth control.
 To select the one that is best suited to your needs, and those of your partner, you should consult with our women’s health specialists in.

-Davidson Family Medicine specializes in birth control counselling to help you decide which method best fits your needs and lifestyle.
-Learn about the different types of birth control and schedule your contraception counselling appointment at our office in Davidson, NC today!
+Davidson Family Medicine specializes in birth control counseling to help you decide which method best fits your needs and lifestyle.
+Learn about the different types of birth control and schedule your contraception counseling appointment at our office in Davidson, NC today!

 Intrauterine Devices (IUD)

 An IUD is a contraceptive device that delivers small amounts of hormone directly to the uterus.
 It is a form of birth control that remains in the uterus and can last for up to 5 years.
 It is a small, T-shaped, plastic device that is both soft and flexible, and is put into place by your provider at Davidson Family Medicine.
 While they are 99% effective with regards to birth control, your provider can remove the device if a patient is looking to become pregnant immediately.
-Your OBGYN can select the most appropriate IUD, including Mirena, Kyleena, Liletta, and Skyla.
+The team at Davidson Family Medicine can work with your local Lake Norman OBGYN to select the most appropriate IUD, including Mirena, Kyleena, Liletta, and Skyla.

 Birth Control Pills

 Birth control pills are a form of oral contraception that generally contain two hormones, estrogen and progestin, and are taken daily to prevent a woman’s ovaries from releasing eggs.
 Birth Control pills are safe, effective, and convenient, though they may be less effective for women who are overweight.
 Your OBGYN can select the correct formation of estrogen and progestin.

 Birth Control Patch